Latest snapshot of the coronavirus impact - Shepparton News

 * Six crew from the Al Kuwait live export ship tested positive after docking in Fremantle on May 22.

-* Staff and residents at an aged care centre in Melbourne's inner east are undergoing further testing for COVID-19.

-* Two schools in Sydney's east, Waverley College and Moriah College have shut down after two students tested positive.
+* Two schools in Sydney's east, Waverley College and Moriah College remain shut after a student at each tested positive.

-* SA has its first virus case in three weeks after a woman arrived by plane in Adelaide from Melbourne after being given permission to come to SA for family reasons.

 --